Visual & Performing Arts

 Music is an integral part of the Khabele School curriculum.
 Over half of our students are currently taking coursework in vocals, jazz, world music, or theory.
 Music is one of the most integrative arts courses as it crosses paths with history, culture, math, art, and philosophy.
 The Khabele School music program covers almost every instrument and offers courses from beginning music to AP Music Theory.
-Our music program regularly advances to the TAPPS State Competition and continues to impress judges and audiences all over Austin and the state of Texas.

 The Khabele music program is unique in many ways: